huynhphuocc/Hyundai-Ioniq-5/README.md

 | **MATLAB** | R2024a | Core numerical computation and plotting |
 | **Simulink** | R2024a | Occupant dynamics and crash pulse modeling |
 | **Visual Studio Code (Codespaces)** | Latest | Cloud-based collaborative editing and version control |

+## Note: this version is on process, the completion will be available by December.
+Please do not take this as the reference.

 ---
 **© 2025 Hyundai Ioniq 5 Crash Simulation Project.**